Dave-team/Knowledge-base/Priorities.md

 - Accept myself and things the way they are.
 Don't force things.
 It's okay - I am good enough.
 It's okay whatever the outcome is.
 - Be more present.
 We can't change the past and we don't control the future.
 All we have is this very moment.
 - Go deep inside yourself and get to know you.
 Be confident sharing personal experiences, understand your emotions and feelings.
 - Relax and not take myself and life so seriously.
-Force yourself to slow down occasionally and just take it easy/
+Force yourself to slow down occasionally and just take it easy.
+- Balance my time between work, development and hobbies more.
+Force this hobby time and even when bored, embrace the boredom and see what comes of it - get off the development train.
+- When anxious, ask what you are anxious about and put those fears on paper.
+Then realize it's okay.
 - Visualize myself as:
   - Happy and at peace - I can do nothing for an hour and step out the race
   - Well rounded person with interesting hobbies and opinions on a wide range of topics that come in handy during social conversations